 - Research and Scholarly Activities

-- There are many activities in which students in the LAS program can participate, such as annual departmental conferences, University, College, and departmental speakers, various workshops and graduate organizations, clubs, and so on.
+- There are many activities in which students in the LAS program can participate: annual departmental conferences, University, College, and departmental speakers, various workshops, graduate organizations, clubs, and so on.
 This academic culture is one of great the opportunities for the students in LAS, and indeed one of the keys to the larger success of the LAS program and the LAS student.

 Career Opportunities and Personal Development

 Non-traditional programs that emphasize comparative, critical thinking skills are more applicable to the needs and demands of the majority of students employed in industry or service occupations where advanced specialty education is supplied on the job.
 The Master of Liberal Arts and Sciences degree is designed to meet these specific applications and needs.
 The LAS degree will enhance students’ ability to work in an extraordinarily diverse variety of industry, occupational, and professional environments.
 Graduates of the LAS program will be highly skilled in speaking, writing, critical reading, and critical thinking, and will be able to use the broadly based, advanced interdisciplinary education they receive in the degree program as a means of increasing their upward occupational mobility.

 The LAS degree also offers students the opportunity for tremendous intellectual development.
 The program is student-centered and structured to allow students to explore issues that are most important to them.
 By being so flexible, and again by giving students a broad, diverse set of educational contexts and experiences, students will be able to translate their work directly into real personal growth and development as well as the marketable credentials needed for future and current occupations.